 On the one hand, they both contain near-monopolies.
 The rail industry contains a number of natural or near natural monopolies, for there can usually be only one set of tracks between stations.
-The health service is (quite rightly) staffed by restricted-entry professionals, and specialist services need to be provided in a small number of regional centres.
-And most of us are reluctant and/or unable to change general practitioners (GPs).
+The health service is (quite rightly) staffed by restricted-entry professionals, and specialist hospital services need to be provided in a small number of regional centres.
 As a result, both sectors demonstrate lower than optimal productivity, and the quality of their service provision is often the subject of serious criticism.
 It is also the case that they are both heavily taxpayer funded.
 Successive governments have therefore been very keen to find ways of introducing competition into the sectors, so as to drive greater efficiency and improved service quality, and reduce the size of the taxpayer subsidy.

 Rail - Comment